zouloux/reflex-dom/README.md

 > The main difference with React is that ref are useless to create locally scoped component variables.

-To create a locally scoped props that will not trigger rendering, just use `let`
+To create a locally scoped prop that will not trigger rendering, just use `let`

 ```typescript jsx
 function MyComponent () {